khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 | **Execution-Time Bindings** 	| Static Binding 	|
 ### Environment
 (namespace) a set of bindings.

+### Scope
+The scope of a _decleration_ is the section of the programme text in which the decleration is in effect.

+The scope of a _binding_ is the section of the programme text in which the binding is applied.

 ## Blocks
 A construct that delimits the scope of any declaration within it.